 Staying safe if a volunteer is helping you

-People who benefit from the services of volunteers come from all walks of life and ages - from teenagers to older people.
+People who benefit from volunteer services come from all walks of life and ages - from teenagers to older people.
 Volunteers help people in many ways including mentoring and befriending, driving, helping with shopping and pharmacy deliveries.
-Established organisations or groups can advise you on what activities their volunteers can help you with.
+Established organisations or groups can advise what their volunteers can help you with.

 Advice to follow if a volunteer is helping you